tianzhi0549/py-faster-rcnn-resnet-imagenet/README.md

 So far, it achieves mAP 52.2% (vs. 60.5% in the paper) on val2 of ImageNet 2015 Detection dataset *without* the use of Box refinement, Global context and Multi-scale testing.

+If you have any questions about this code, please create an issue.

 ## What has been done
   * Add ImageNet Detection imdb and roidb
   * Use ResNet-101